-You can also get a e-copy of “Bear Gets a Beating” on my Patreo page
+Read “Bear Gets a Beating” on my Patreon page

 Magda Olchawska presents an important life lesson in a very easy to understand story that kids will both enjoy and take to heart.
 The theme: Be nice to your friends.
 Beating them up does not teach them to behave and, one day, they may be bigger than you (and will remember all those beatings)…